 Day-use fees: None

 Dogs: Must be on a leash

 Elevation: 1,600 ft (488 m)

 - 107 miles southeast of Portland

 From the city of Detroit,

 - Head east on Highway 22

 - Just before milepost 53, turn right on Blowout Road and drive down 6.6 miles to a fork Blowout Road and Forest Road 060

-- Bear right and continue 0.8 miles on FR 060 to the parking area.
+- Bear right and continue 0.8 miles on FR 010 to the parking area on the left.

 It takes about 10 minutes (0.25 miles) to hike from the parking to the Blowout suspension bridge and swimming area.